VectorLogoZone/logosearch/README.md

 Click on a logo to go to the source.
 You will need to check the source's license before re-using.

 No hot-linking.

+## Contributing

+If you want to add a repo, please submit a [github issue](https://github.com/VectorLogoZone/awesome-logos/issues/new)

+Code contributions are also welcome!
+Please follow the standard Github [Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962)

+See the [to do list](TODO.md) for a list of things that are planned.

 ## Running